apache/activemq-artemis/docs/user-manual/en/send-guarantees.md

 The window size for send acknowledgements is determined by the confirmation-window-size parameter on the connection factory or client session factory.
-Please see [Client Reconnection and Session Reattachment](client-reconnection.md) for more info on this.
+Please see [Client Failover](client-failover.md) for more info on this.

 To use the feature using the core API, you implement the interface `org.apache.activemq.artemis.api.core.client.SendAcknowledgementHandler` and set